 For versatility, we include both handles and a detachable cross-body strap.
 The handles are long-enough to slip over your shoulder.
 If you would prefer a shoulder strap to a cross-body strap, simply reduce the strap cut length from our recommended 52″ to 40″-42″.

-We offer links below to fabrics the same or similar to what we used.
-But we encourage you to browse your favorite store or site for even more ideas.
-The available variety in both textuers and colors is wonderful.
+Fabric.com has a good selection of faux leather options, but we encourage you to browse your favorite store or site for even more ideas.
+The available variety in both textures and colors is wonderful.

 Our bag finishes at approximately 12″ high x 15″ wide with a 3½” base and sides.
 It features 8″ high handle loops and a detachable 50″ cross-body strap.